cronvel/terminal-kit/doc/high-level.md

 If the 'exitOnUnexpectedKey' option is set, any other keys will exit the menu, the callback's *response* argument does not contain any property except 'unexpectedKey', that will contain the key having triggered the exit.

-It returns an object with those properties:
+It returns an EventEmitter object with those properties:

 * **promise**: without a callback argument, this will be a promise that resolve with the *response* object.

+It emits:

+* *highlight*: every-time the hightlighted menu item changes, this event is emitted, with an object as its unique argument:
+	* highlightedIndex: the index of the highlighted item
+	* highlightedText: the text of the highlighted item

 Example: